Asymmetric-OG/RAGqa/README.md

-# Retrieval Augmented Generation based Q&A System
+## Retrieval Augmented Generation based Q&A System

-ask questions based on research papers using a simple retrieval-augmented generation (rag) system.
+Ask queries related to dense documents like research papers and get targeted context aware responses.

 ---

-## FEATURES
+## Technologies

-- Loads pdfs from the `research/` folder
-- Splits and embeds text using `all-mpnet-base-v2`
-- Stores embeddings in a faiss vector store
-- Uses `flan-t5-base` to generate answers.
-- Streamlit-based frontend for easy interaction.
+- `Python`
+- `LangChain`
+- `Hugging Face Transformers`
+- `FAISS`
+- `SentenceTransformers / OpenAI Embeddings`
+- `PyPDF`

 ---

+## STEPS TO OPERATE

+1. Load required documents/corpus into `research/` folder as PDFs.
+2. Execute `app.py` to launch the frontend.
+3. Input a query pertaining to the loaded corpus.
+4. Receive a well phrased and context accurate response/explanation.

+---

 ## HOW IT WORKS

-1. pdfs are loaded and split into chunks
-2. chunks are embedded and stored in faiss
-3. given a question, top-k relevant chunks are retrieved
-4. `flan-t5-base` generates an answer using only the retrieved context
+- Ingests pdfs from the provided corpus.
+- Splits and embeds text using `all-mpnet-base-v2`
+- Stores chunks into `FAISS` wih `FLAT` indexing providing highly accurate retrieval.
+- Uses publicly available LLMSs (like `flan-t5-base`) to generate answers from retrieved chunks.
+- Streamlit based frontend for easy interaction and prototyping.

 ---

 ## FILE OVERVIEW

-- `app.py`: streamlit frontend
+- `app.py`: Frontend activation.
-- `rag_chain.py`: rag pipeline logic
+- `rag_chain.py`: Backend RAG pipeline.
-- `research/`: folder with pdf documents
+- `research/`: Documents to be queried

 ---

-## 🛠 built with

-- hugging face transformers
-- langchain
-- faiss
-- streamlit